-- a.
+- b.
+Verbal bullying: threats, mocking and/or spreading gossip, rumors, or lies, - c.
+Physical bullying: hitting, shoving, or other physical aggression intending harm, - d.
+Cyberbullying: harassing, humiliating, intimidating, and/or threatening others on the internet or through the use of any electronic device. - 2.
+When an incident of bullying is suspected: - a.
 The student should report the incident to a teacher, Head of the Lower School, or Head of Middle and Upper School, - b.
-An investigation will ensue, and if the incident is identified as bullying, parents will be contacted, and the offender(s) will be disciplined. - The students involved will be mentored by faculty with the goal of restoring relationships. - d.
+An investigation will ensue, and if the incident is identified as bullying, parents will be contacted, and the offender(s) will be disciplined. - c.
+The students involved will be mentored by faculty with the goal of restoring relationships. - d.
 In the best-case scenario, parents will willingly and proactively engage one another over any and all experiences and information their children share related to mistreatment they experience from their fellow students. - 3.
 After collaboration with parents, any of the following disciplinary actions may apply: - a. oral and written apology - b. restitution - c. detention - d. parent conference - e. recommended professional and/or pastoral counseling - f. exclusion from participation in extracurricular activities - g. suspension - h. dismissal - i. expulsion